yuqianglianshou/mazanoke_ice/README.md

 </center>

 ## About
-MAZANOKE is a simple image optimizer that runs entirely in your browser—no external uploads, works offline as a web app, and keeps your images private.
+MAZANOKE is a simple image optimizer that runs in your browser, works offline, and keeps your images private without ever leaving your device.

 ## Table of Content
 - [Features](#features)